2019 Indian general election

 General elections were held in India in seven phases from 11 April to 19 May 2019 to elect the members of the 17th Lok Sabha.
 Votes were counted and the result was declared on 23 May.
 Around 912 million people were eligible to vote, and voter turnout was over 67 percent – the highest ever in any Indian general election, as well as the highest ever participation by women voters until the 2024 Indian general election.
 (Note: In 9 states and union territories of India – such as Arunachal Pradesh, Kerala and Uttarakhand – more women turned out to vote than men in 2019.)

-The Bharatiya Janata Party received 37% of the vote, the highest vote share by a political party since the 1989 general election, and won 303 seats, further increasing its substantial majority.
+The Bharatiya Janata Party won in a landslide receiving 37% of the vote, the highest vote share by a political party since the 1989 general election, and winning 303 seats, further increasing its substantial majority.
 In addition, the BJP-led National Democratic Alliance (NDA) won 353 seats.
+The BJP outperformed most exit polls which had predicted a much narrower mandate for the ruling alliance.
 The BJP won 37.76% of votes, while the NDA's combined vote was 45% of the 603.7 million votes that were polled.
 The Indian National Congress won 52 seats, failing to get 10% of the seats needed to claim the post of Leader of the Opposition.
 In addition, the Congress-led United Progressive Alliance (UPA) won 91 seats, while other parties won 98 seats.

 Legislative assembly elections in the states of Andhra Pradesh, Arunachal Pradesh, Odisha and Sikkim were held simultaneously with the general election, as well as by-elections of twenty-two seats of the Tamil Nadu Legislative Assembly.